 The Company employs Stephen Scott as President and CEO under an employment agreement dated April 1, 2016, as amended.
-Under his employment agreement with the Company, Mr. Scott agreed to a temporary reduction in his annual salary to C\$280,000 until December 31, 2017.
-Effective January 1, 2018, Mr. Scott's salary was restored to its original rate of C\$325,000 per annum.
 Under his employment agreement, Mr. Scott is required to provide the Company with one month's prior notice in the event he wishes to resign.
 The Company may terminate his employment without cause by providing him with 18 months' working notice, or an amount equal to the salary Mr. Scott otherwise would receive over the working notice period (or a combination thereof).
 In the event Mr. Scott's employment is terminated without cause or he resigns for Good Reason (as defined below) within the one-year period following a Change of Control (as defined below), Mr. Scott will be entitled to 24 months' salary and the aggregate amount of all other remuneration, bonuses and benefits that he would otherwise have received over the ensuing 24-month period.
 See "Item 6B.
 Directors, Senior Management and Employees - Compensation - Termination and Change of Control Benefits" below.

 The Company employs Duane Lo part-time as Chief Financial Officer under an employment agreement dated November 1, 2016, as amended.
 Mr. Lo is required to provide the Company with one month's prior notice in the event he wishes to resign.
 The Company may terminate his employment without cause by providing him with six months' working notice plus an additional month of working notice for each year of employment completed, to a maximum of twelve months' working notice, or an amount equal to the salary Mr. Lo otherwise would receive over the working notice period (or a combination thereof).
-In the event Mr. Lo's employment is terminated without cause or he resigns for Good Reason within the one year period following a Change of Control, Mr. Lo will be entitled to a lump sum amount equal to 18 months' salary based on his original full-time salary of C\$225,000 per annum and the aggregate amount of all other remuneration, bonuses and benefits that he would otherwise have received over the ensuing 18-month period (collectively, the "Lo Severance Amount").
+In the event Mr. Lo's employment is terminated without cause or he resigns for Good Reason within the one year period following a Change of Control, Mr. Lo will be entitled to a lump sum amount equal to 18 months' salary (calculated using his annualized salary based on full-time employment) and the aggregate amount of all other remuneration, bonuses and benefits that he would otherwise have received over the ensuing 18-month period (collectively, the "Lo Severance Amount").
 See "Item 6.
 Directors, Senior Management and Employees - B. Compensation - Termination and Change of Control Benefits" below.